 - Several areas across campus, including women's locker rooms, are equipped with panic alarm buttons that permit direct, immediate communication with University Police.

-- On-campus escorts are available to all members of the University community each night during the academic year.
+- On-campus escorts are available to all members of the University community 24 hours a day, 365 days a year by calling University Police at 607-777-2393.

 Binghamton uses an alert system (B-Alert) that sends text messages to cell phones.
-To register, login to BUBrain or go to https://www.getrave.com/login/binghamton and click the "Register Now" button.
-Your username is your current Binghamton University e-mail address.
-This system will only be used for emergency purposes and you will never receive any messages other than official Binghamton University communications.
-Additional information may be found at http://www.binghamton.edu/emergency/emergency-notification/text-alerts.html.
+To register, login to BUBrain or go to the Binghamton Rave web page and click the "Register Now" button.
+Your username is your current Binghamton University email address.
+This system will only be used for emergency purposes, and you will never receive any messages other than official Binghamton University communications.
+Learn more about emergency text and email alerts.

 - Key entrances to the campus, as well as dining facilities, are equipped with electronic message boards that can display emergency messages to students.

-- Messages can also be sent on the student listserv, B-Line, posted to the University's home page, and sent via voicemail to campus telephones.
+- Messages can also be sent on the student listserv, B-Line, and posted to the University's homepage.

 - The BU-Alert Line at 607-777-7700 is used to communicate emergency messages.